Constitution

 ARTICLE VI - Officers

-Zone 2 - California, Nevada, Utah, Arizona, Hawaii, and Mexico
+Zone 2 – Arizona, California, Hawaii, Nevada, Utah, and Mexico.

-Zone 5 - Kansas, Missouri, and Illinois
+Zone 5 – Illinois, Kansas, and Missouri.

 Section 4.
 The terms of office of those elected shall begin immediately at the end of the close of the annual ARBA Convention.

 Section 6.
-All Officers shall not hold the same office for more than three (3) consecutive terms, with the exception of the Secretary and Treasurer.
+All officers shall not hold the same office for more than three (3) consecutive terms, with the exception of the Secretary and Treasurer.

 ARTICLE VII - Duties of Officers and Directors

 Section 1.
-President - The President shall preside at all meetings of this Club; shall act the Chairperson of the Executive Board with full power and prerogative; shall appoint all committees; shall call special meetings of the club, or of the Executive Board in accordance with the Constitution and By-Laws and perform other duties as usually pertain to the office.
-The President shall have such other powers as may be conferred by the Executive Board at any meeting of such Board.
+President – The President shall preside at all meetings of this Club; shall act the Chairperson of the Executive Board with full power and prerogatives; shall appoint all committees; shall call special meetings of the Club, of the Board of Directors, or of the Executive Board in accordance with the Constitution and By-Laws and perform other duties as usually pertain to the office.
+The President shall have such other powers as may be conferred by the Executive Board or the Board of Directors at any meeting of such Board.
 The President shall be an ex-officio member of all committees.
-The President shall be a member of the Executive Committee.
+The President shall be a member of the Executive Board and Board of Directors.

 Section 3.
-Secretary - The Secretary shall devote sufficient time and attention to the duties of the office, and to such other duties as the President and Board of Directors shall direct, as shall be required to carry out such duties.
+Secretary – The Secretary shall devote sufficient time and attention to the duties of the office, and to such other duties as the President and Board of Directors shall direct, as shall be required to carry out such duties.
 The Secretary shall collect and keep account of all monies due the Club, which monies shall be in the United States funds, pay such accounts as are named herein, and make reports to the Board of Directors.
-The Secretary shall be bonded in favor of the Club in an amount to be set by the Board of Directors.

-The Secretary shall make reports to the Treasurer by the 10th of each month of all transactions during the preceding month, and shall turn over to the Treasurer all monies of the Club as shown by such report.
-The Secretary shall be the custodian of all property of the Club and shall be bonded in favor of the Club for a sum to be set by the Board of Directors, said sum to be not less than $25,000 in a company approved by the Board of Directors.
+The Secretary shall be bonded in favor of the Club in an amount to be set by the Board of Directors, said sum to be not less than $25,000, in a company approved by the Board of Directors.
 Failure to furnish satisfactory bond within thirty (30) days following appointment shall automatically disqualify the Secretary from office.
-The cost of the Secretary's bond is to be paid by the Club.
+The cost of the Secretary’s bond is to be paid by the Club.

+The Secretary shall make reports to the Treasurer by the 10th of each month of all transactions during the preceding month and shall turn over to the Treasurer all monies of the Club as shown by such report.
+The Secretary shall be the custodian of all property of the Club.

-The Secretary shall receive and act upon all applications for membership and shall notify all members by mail of impending expiration, thirty (30) days prior to the actual membership expiration date.
-The Secretary shall notify members of all meetings, either by publication or individual notices.
+The Secretary shall receive and act upon all applications for membership and shall notify all members electronically or by mail of impending expiration at least thirty (30) days prior to the actual membership expiration date.
+The Secretary shall notify members of all general membership meetings, either electronically, by publication, or individual notices.
 The Secretary shall keep an accurate record of all meetings; shall act promptly on all correspondence directed to the office; and consult the Board of Directors on such matters of policy as s/he deems advisable.
+The Secretary shall keep a complete and up-to-date membership list, including current addresses, and shall make a quarterly report as to the number of members to the Board of Directors.

 With the approval of the Board of Directors, the Secretary shall order all forms and printed matter necessary to conduct the business of this office, maintain an acceptable set of books, submit quarterly financial reports to the Board of Directors and an annual report to the membership at each Club meeting for the fiscal year ending September 30.

 The Board of Directors shall award the locations of the HLRSC National Show.
-Directors shall attend all Board Meetings.

 Directors shall make quarterly reports in the Hollander to the membership.